bmurmistro/applitools-hackathon-cypress/README.md

 ## Pre-Requisites
 1. Install node [here](https://nodejs.org/en/) or for a mac user: `brew update` and then `brew install node``
 2. Register to Applitools and [create an account](https://auth.applitools.com/users/register)
 3. Ensure you have your Applitools API Key!
+Set it in applitools.config.js.
+4. Set your batch name to include your breakout team name.
+Can be the Team Leader's name if you don't think of anything.
+5. Set your App name (In cy.eyesOpen) to the same team name.

 ## Hackathon Overview
 Imagine you wrote tests for the [1st Version of the App (V1)](https://demo.applitools.com/hackathon.html)